tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

        |         15 |      347 |
        +------------+----------+

--  subselects, starting with 2.2.1-beta, in format SELECT \* FROM (SELECT … ORDER BY cond1 LIMIT X) ORDER BY cond2 LIMIT Y. The outer select allows only ORDER BY and LIMIT clauses.
+-  subselects, in format SELECT \* FROM (SELECT … ORDER BY cond1 LIMIT
+   X) ORDER BY cond2 LIMIT Y. The outer select allows only ORDER BY and LIMIT clauses.
 See http://sphinxsearch.com/blog/2013/05/14/subselects/ for more details.